devpat0304/QuickFin/README.md

 🔗 [Click here to watch on YouTube](https://youtu.be/_DCBa3raniM)

-> This video walkthrough was part of our final presentation for CSE 3310 at The University of Texas at Arlington.
+> This video walkthrough was part of our final presentation for our project - CSE 3310 at The University of Texas at Arlington.
 It demonstrates the app’s UI, functionality, and real-time usage across various financial tools.